Quasispecies Theory for Evolution of Modularity: The Quasispecies Theory for Dynamics of Modularity

-Modularity is defined on a network of nodes and edges.
-Equivalently, we can consider a matrix, with the $ij$ element representing the value of edge $ij$.
-Thus, we define the ``connection matrix'' of the network.
-The connection matrix gives the links between the nodes of the network.
-For example, in the protein-protein interaction network, the nodes are the proteins and the links tell one whether protein $i$ interacts with protein $j$.
-The connection matrix $\Delta_{ij}$ is a binary matrix which denotes whether nodes $i$ and $j$ interact ($\Delta_{ij}=1$) or not ($\Delta_{ij}=0$).
+The connection matrix, $\Delta_{ij}$, is a binary matrix that denotes whether nodes $i$ and $j$ interact ($\Delta_{ij}=1$) or not ($\Delta_{ij}=0$).
 The detailed dynamics of the system may well have non-trivial couplings between nodes \cite{jun}, and the connection matrix is the projection of the non-zero couplings.
 We allow each node to be connected to $C$ other nodes on average.
 The number of nodes is denoted by $L$.
 Rearrangement of the entries within this matrix changes the modularity of the matrix.
 For simplicity, we assume that the modules which form are of size $l$.
 There are two ways to view the fixed partitioning that we consider.
 First, this partitioning results from modularity that is induced by horizontal gene transfer of segments with fixed length $l$, as was previously shown \cite{jun,jun2}.
 Second, biological modules are often of roughly fixed size, so it is not too much of a simplification to say the module size is constant for all modules.
 A fixed partitioning is a subset of all possibilities; in this work, we consider only this fixed partitioning.
-Thus a modular system will have excess of connections along the $l \times l$ block diagonals of the connection matrix.
+Thus a modular system will have an excess of connections along the $l \times l$ block diagonals of the connection matrix.
 In other words, the probability of a connection is $C_0/L$ outside the block diagonals when $ \lfloor i/l \rfloor \ne \lfloor j/l \rfloor$ and $C_1/L$ inside the block diagonals when $ \lfloor i/l \rfloor = \lfloor j/l \rfloor$, with $C = C_0 + (C_1 - C_0)l/L$.
 Modularity is defined by the excess of connections in the block diagonals, over that observed outside the block diagonals: $M = (C_1 - C_0) l / (L C)$.
-We define $\mu$ to be the rate at which any given $1$ in the $\Delta$ matrix hops to another random location.